quacksouls/bitburner/doc/guide/script.md

 ![Alpha Enterprises](image/alpha-enterprises.png "Alpha Enterprises")

 Let's put those spare RAM to good use.
-To generate even more passive income, let's use `home` to hack `n00dles`.
+It is time to generate even more passive income by using `home` to hack `n00dles`.
 You already know that the script `hack.js` requires 2.4GB RAM to run, meaning that you can use
 $\lfloor 128 / 2.4 \rfloor = 53$ threads to run `hack.js` on `home` and target
 `n00dles`: